 In addition, it is estimated that between 8 – 10% of home-schooled children have learning disabilities or other needs that make development of Executive Functioning Skills an even bigger challenge.
 Folders for Focusing has an even better fit for these kids.
 Please take a look at our Gallery of Photos to see how others are using the folders to their child’s advantage.

 Homework is the biggie here, and as homeschool Mothers and Fathers, you know that parental leadership is needed to help your children develop the habits and skills needed to do a good job with homework.
 Many of these are the same skills needed to have a set of strong Executive Functioning Skills that they will use every day for the rest of their lives.
 Folders for Focusing can make a big difference as a child learns to focus, pay attention, organize, set priorities, initiate action, stay on task, complete the work, and increase working memory.
-The cost of participation is usually less than one Starbuck’s coffee.

 Put some of our sturdy folders in front of them though, and most often a little miracle happens.
 Kids get quieter, the whole room seems calmer, and kids actually get to work as long as they know what’s expected.
-Parents gain some freedom to help those with a question and the frequency of questions from the kids is reduced when one of the white boards is used to list their assignments and priorities.
+Parents gain some freedom to help those with a question, and the frequency of questions from the kids is reduced when one of the white boards is used to list their assignments and priorities.

 Regular use of the folders rapidly becomes a habit that helps a lot of kids focus and pay attention.